opensearch-project/documentation-website/CONTRIBUTING.md

 You can [create an issue](#creating-an-issue) asking us to change the documentation or [contribute content](#contributing-content) yourself.

 NOTE: If you’d like to contribute but don't know where to start, try browsing existing [issues](https://github.com/opensearch-project/documentation-website/issues).
-Our projects use custom GitHub issue labels for status, version, type of request, and so on, but we recommend looking at any issues labeled `good first issue` first.
+Our projects use custom GitHub issue labels for status, version, type of request, and so on.
+We recommend starting with at any issue labeled `good first issue` if you're a beginner and `help wanted` if you're a more experienced user.

 ## Creating an issue